stigrs/scilib/README.md

 ## Usage of Third Party Libraries

-This project makes use of [GoogleTest](https://https://github.com/google/googletest).
-Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of GoogleTest.
+This project makes use of [GoogleTest](https://github.com/google/googletest) and code from [stdBLAS](https://github.com/kokkos/stdBLAS) Please see the [ThirdPartyNotices.txt](ThirdPartyNotices.txt) file for details regarding the licensing of GoogleTest and stdBLAS.

 ## Quick Start